 Be sure that the room contains the proper number of desks or tables and chairs, and that the students will be comfortably seated.
-Are they five feet apart?
+Are they five feet (1.5 meters) apart?
 Are all seats facing the same direction?
-[Note: Calculus and U.S. History Exams administered at schools in the United States, Canada, Puerto Rico, and the U.S. Virgin Islands use scrambled multiple-choice sections, and you may therefore seat students four feet apart during regularly scheduled exam administrations only.
-You must seat them five feet apart during late-testing exam administrations.
-Students taking these exams at schools outside the United States, Canada, Puerto Rico, and the U.S. Virgin Islands must be seated no less than five feet (approximately 1.5 meters) apart at all exam administrations because these exams do not have scrambled multiple-choice sections.
+[Note: Calculus and U.S. History Exams administered at schools in the United States, Canada, Puerto Rico, and the U.S. Virgin Islands use scrambled multiplechoice sections, and you may therefore seat students four feet (1.2 meters) apart during regularly scheduled exam administrations only.
+You must seat them five feet (1.5 meters) apart during late-testing exam administrations.
+Students taking these exams at schools outside the United States, Canada, Puerto Rico, and the U.S. Virgin Islands must be seated no less than five feet (1.5 meters) apart at all exam administrations because these exams do not have scrambled multiple-choice sections.
 Distance between students should be measured from the center of one student to the center of the next student.]
+Failure to follow seating requirements could result in cancellation of exam scores.
 Check that the clock is in working order and that there is no subject-related information on the walls.
 Let me know if the room temperature is unreasonable.
 There should be pencil sharpeners and wastebaskets in the room.